madsbuch/applicationCourse/1.introduction/README.md

 The first exercise session is to get everything up running on your computer.
 This requires a working installation of git:

-* Windows: install this client:
+* Windows: Follow the guide beneath.
 * Mac: Open the terminal, type git
-* linux:
+* Linux:
-  * ubuntu: sudo apt-get install git
+  * Ubuntu: sudo apt-get install git
-  * fedora sudo yum install git
+  * Fedora: sudo yum install git

-After that you have to "clone" this gitrepository to your own computer.
+After that, you will have to "clone" this git repository to your own computer.
 You do that as follows:

 ### Windows: